 The signs that a parent needs help may be there for all to see, but it can often take the advice or diagnosis of a medical professional to convince them.
 Talking to doctors or even social workers can help convince an elderly person of their situation.
 They could detail the potential problems faced without help from a carer and provide answers to questions your parent might have about possible treatments.

 Are There any Legalities I Should be Aware of When Helping Elderly Parents?

 This is an area we often get asked about and quite a complicated topic.
 Often people are confused over whether they are legally responsible for their parents, or what the best course of action is should their parents refuse help, despite desperately needing it.

 In short, you are not legally responsible for your parents.
 There is, however, what many would consider to be a moral obligation.
 This moral obligation has been outlined by MPs on a number of occasions but is not legally binding.

 You should also be aware that in the UK you cannot force someone into care homes unless social services deem them unable to look after themselves.
 In this case, it is often advisable to arrange home care.

-Our expert team offer health screenings in Birmingham, Leicester and Bradford can provide a full health check alongside our expert advice.
-Our assessment can tell your elderly parents if they are at risk of having a stroke, developing diabetes or other health ailments.
-We can also provide a screening in their home if your Mum or Dad prefer.
-Our assessment can then inform you on whether health care arrangements need to be made.
+Our expert healthcare team offer health assessments in Birmingham, Leicester, Redbridge, Halifax, Harrogate and Bradford.
+With our assessment, it can tell your elderly parents if they’re at risk of having a stroke, developing diabetes for other health ailments.
+We can also provide a health screening in their own home if your mum or dad prefer.
+The assessment can then inform you on whether healthcare arrangements need to be made.